-Length of Course: 1 year Pre-requisite: Spanish/French III
+Length of Course: 1 year Prerequisite: Spanish/French III

-College Course Credit: 6 when registered for college course credit through Tompkins Cortland Community College.
+College Course Credit: 6 college credits upon successful completion and when registered through Tompkins Cortland

+Community College.

 This is a concurrent enrollment course through TC3 in which students will earn college credit for FL 201 and 202, provided that they earn at least an 85 in the course.
 The main focus of the course is developing and mastering communication skills tying in all previously learned grammar and vocabulary.
 Literature, civilization and art will be incorporated into class discussions and activities.
 Oral participation in the target language will be expected at all times.